yeswanthchowdarynidamanuri/Data_Insight/README.md

 # Data_Insight
-This repository is for Data Insight purpose.
+This repository is for Data Insight company purpose.